 We brought our study course to Australia in 1988, and have been providing homeopathic education to Australian students for nearly 30 years!
 The School of Homeopathy’s course is recognised by the Australian Register of Homoeopaths in the Australia.
-This means all Australian students that successfully graduate from our programme (with additional modules) can apply for registration of the Australian Register of Homoeopaths.
+This means all Australian students who successfully graduate from our programme (with additional modules) can apply for registration of the Australian Register of Homoeopaths.
 Our course combines the flexibility of home study with the rigorous training needed to become a successful homeopathic practitioner.
 That’s because students can blend in-depth independent work with hands on, face-to-face clinical training through summer schools and a clinical supervision process.
 Webinars and personal tutors also provide community and support to your independent work.

 Our programme progresses through four levels (see the courses section of the site for more detail).
-For those that wish to practice homeopathy we offer our highest certification, the Homeopathy Practitioner Advanced Diploma PDHom (Adv), this course consists of:
+For those who wish to practice homeopathy we offer our highest certification, the Homeopathy Practitioner Advanced Diploma PDHom (Adv), this course consists of:

 Time: 4 Year period (flexible)

 Study: Homeopathy Units 1 – 26

 120 hours of face-to-face Clinical Supervision sessions with the recognised supervisor